elmerdotdev/ciccc-react-state-exercise/README.md

 ## Instructions

-Create a React application with **three buttons** and corresponding outputs.
+Setup your React project by running `npm create vite@latest state-exercise` Create an application with **three buttons** and corresponding outputs.
 All outputs should appear in the main `App.tsx` file.

 You will create **three components**: